-Many reasons are used by employers for dismissing employees – performance, sickness, absence and gross misconduct.
-If you feel you have been treated unfairly, getting legal advice as quickly as possible is essential, since there is a time limit to pursuing unfair dismissal claims.
-Contact a member of our employment team today.
-Details can be found at the bottom of this page.
+Many reasons are used by employers for dismissing employees including performance, sickness, absence and gross misconduct.
+If you feel you have been treated unfairly, getting legal advice as quickly as possible is essential, as there are strict time limits for pursuing unfair dismissal claims.

-- Advise you whether you have a case for claiming unfair dismissal
+- Advise whether you have a case for claiming unfair and / or wrongful dismissal

 - Support you through pursuing your claim

-- Make sure you are fully prepared for the employment tribunal
+- Ensure you are fully prepared for the employment tribunal

 - Negotiate the best financial outcome

 - We provide excellent levels of client service and understanding at this stressful time

 - We are 100% successful in securing the best outcome at tribunal or a sensible commercial settlement